ni-sh-a-char/github.sh/README.md

 ```
 $ ./github.sh
 ```
-in the project working directory in the terminal while the **"github.sh"** file is present and provided with **write access** and your project files will be **pushed to your existing Github repository**.
+in the project working directory's terminal, while the **"github.sh"** file is present and provided with **write access** and you will be able to handle your project files with git operations using a simple menu driven approach.